qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

    interact by pressing :kbd:`F11` or using :menuselection:`View -->` |checkbox|
    :guilabel:`Toggle full screen`.

-.. _layout_composition_tab:
+.. _layout_tab:

-Composition Panel
+Layout Panel
 -----------------

-In the :guilabel:`Composition` panel, you can define the global settings of the current composition.
+In the :guilabel:`Layout` panel, you can define the global settings of the current composition.

 .. _figure_composition: